codeblock102/addin-darululum/docs/admin-creator-guide.md

 - **Secure Passwords**: Generate secure passwords with the built-in generator
 - **Full Profile Setup**: Complete profile is created with proper role assignment

-### 2. Madrassah Assignment
+### 2. Dār Al-Ulūm Montréal Assignment
-- **Select from Existing**: Choose from available madrassahs in the system
+- **Select from Existing**: Choose from available Dār Al-Ulūm Montréal locations in the system
-- **Proper Linking**: Admin is properly linked to their assigned madrassah
+- **Proper Linking**: Admin is properly linked to their assigned Dār Al-Ulūm Montréal location
 - **Access Control**: Admin gets access only to their assigned madrassah's data

 ### 3. Account Management
 - **View Existing Admins**: See all currently created admin accounts
-- **Madrassah Information**: View which madrassah each admin is assigned to
+- **Dār Al-Ulūm Montréal Information**: View which Dār Al-Ulūm Montréal location each admin is assigned to
 - **Account Deletion**: Remove admin accounts when no longer needed
 - **Creation Tracking**: See when each admin account was created